Reason homepage banner

 Catholic Teaching

-Good works are necessary to maintaining and improving one's salvation.
+Good works are essential to maintain and enhance salvation.
 "No one can merit the initial grace which is at the origin of conversion.
 Moved by the Holy Spirit, we can merit for ourselves and for others all the graces needed to attain eternal life, as well as necessary temporal goods" (2027).
-"The church affirms that for believers the sacraments of the New Covenant are necessary for salvation" (1129).
+"The Church affirms that for believers the sacraments of the New Covenant are necessary for salvation" (1129).

 Biblical Teaching

-Salvation is completely by grace through faith apart from works.
-The apostle Paul wrote to Titus that it is "not by works of righteousness which we have done, but according to his mercy he saved us" by the regeneration of the Holy Spirit, "that being justified by his grace, we should be made heirs" (Titus 3:5-7).
-Elsewhere Paul says that it is "by grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast" (Eph.
-2:8-10).
+Salvation is entirely by grace through faith, apart from works.
+Paul wrote to Titus that it is "not by works of righteousness which we have done, but according to his mercy he saved us" through the regeneration of the Holy Spirit, "that being justified by his grace, we should be made heirs" (Titus 3:5–7).
+He also states, "by grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast" (Ephesians 2:8–10).

 Purgatory